ahmedrangel/instagram-media-scraper/README.md

 }
 ```

-# Method 3: Puppeteer (Advanced)
+# Method 3: Puppeteer (Slow)

 This method starts a server for scraping instagram post and reel medias using puppeteer and itty-router.
-It automatically handles Instagram Login and provide a route for fetching the data.
+It automatically handles Instagram Login and provide routes for fetching the data.

 - Repo: [Instagram Puppeteer Media Scraper](https://github.com/ahmedrangel/instagram-puppeteer-media-scraper)